spacetelescope/jdaviz/docs/cubeviz/plugins.rst

 ========
 .. image:: img/contours_activated.png

-:guilabel:`Contours` can be created in the :guilabel:`Layer` tab in the viewer settings window.
+Contours of an image can be generated and overplotted on that image.
+Go to the :guilabel:`Layer` tab in the image viewer settings window.
 To activate :guilabel:`Contours`, click on the :guilabel:`Eye with a cross` icon and choose either the :guilabel:`Linear` icon for auto-contours or the :guilabel:`Custom` icon to set your own levels.
+The specified levels will appear as labeled, color-coded contours in the image viewer, on top of the image.

-The :guilabel:`Contours` of a 2D image can also be plotted over an image viewer.
-A user can create a 2D image using a plugin like :ref:`Collapse <collapse>` and then add it to an image viewer as a 2nd layer.
-To visualize the contours of this 2D image over the image viewer, first go to the :guilabel:`Layer` tab, select the 2nd layer (which should be the 2D image), and then set its :guilabel:`Contour` to be on and its :guilabel:`Bitmap` to be off.
-The contours of the 2D image from the collapsed cube appear superimposed on the leftmost cube viewer in the second figure below.
+The :guilabel:`Contours` of a second image can also be plotted over a first image or cube.
+Add the second image as data in the data drop-down tab, and select both images.
+To visualize the contours of the second image, go to the :guilabel:`Layer` tab, select the layer to be contour-mapped, and set its :guilabel:`Contour` to be on and its :guilabel:`Bitmap` to be off.
+The contours of the second image will appear superimposed on the first image.
+In the second figure below, we show the contours of an image generated using the Collapse plugin plotted over leftmost cube viewer.
+If you overplot them on a cube, the contours will remain unchanged as you scrub through the cube.

 .. image:: img/data_tab_with_2_data.png
 .. image:: img/second_layer_with_contours.png